Traap/vim/README.md

 ## History
 I started using Vim during my Christmas 2015 work break.
 I chose Vim because I needed an editor that I could use consistently across various Linux, OSX, and Windows environments.
 I only know how to start and exit Vim.
 I could not do the same with Emacs.

-I [YouTube'd](https://www.youtube.com) and searched Vim.
+I started my journey searching [YouTube](https://www.youtube.com) for Vim.
 I was amazed at what I leaned.
 I saw men, women, and college students showing how they used Vim to increase their productivity.
--- I was hooked!
+The creativity I witnessed amazed me. -- I was hooked!

 ## Acknowledgments
 I learned about dotfiles, Vim, TMUX, and so much more.
 I am listing Vim contributors I followed when I began.